 Chase’s practice involves a wide array of complex commercial litigation matters.
-His representations range from litigating on behalf of domestic and international software companies and implementation partners in disputes arising out of enterprise resource planning software (ERP).
+In the software sector, Chase litigates on behalf of domestic and international software companies and implementation partners in disputes arising out of enterprise resource planning software (ERP).
 He provides deeply researched counsel to clients while tackling the ever-evolving field of ERP systems, licensing disputes, and large-scale implementations.
 Chase also counsels insurance clients in secondary market litigation, including fraud and stranger-originated life insurance.

-Active in pro bono work, Chase represents and assists veterans in matters before the Department of Veteran’s Affairs and Military Discharge Review Board, and the Board for the Correction of Military Records.
+Active in pro bono work, Chase represents and assists veterans in matters before the Department of Veterans Affairs, Military Discharge Review Board, and the Board for the Correction of Military Records.

 Chase graduated from Slippery Rock University, magna cum laude, with a bachelor's degree in political science.
-Chase then earned his law degree, cum laude, from Temple University Beasley School of Law.
+He then earned his law degree, cum laude, from Temple University Beasley School of Law.
 While in law school, he was the Note/Comment Editor of the Temple Law Review.

 During law school, Chase served as a judicial intern to Chief Judge Eric L. Frank of the United States Bankruptcy Court for the Eastern District of Pennsylvania and to the Honorable M. Teresa Sarmina, Philadelphia Court of Common Pleas, Trial Division - Complex Litigation.